-David teaches all styles of piano playing: Baroque, Classical, Romantic, modern, jazz, blues, boogie-woogie, pop, music for film or theatre, and more.
+I teach all styles of piano playing: Baroque, Classical, Romantic, modern, jazz, blues, boogie-woogie, pop, music for film or theatre, and more.
 Many students elect to study more than one style; for example learning to play classical music in order to become more familiar with music notation and interpretation, and jazz to develop ear-playing and improvisation.

-His teaching also encompasses theory, composition, song-writing, ear training and improvisation.
+My teaching also encompasses theory, composition, song-writing, ear training and improvisation.
 Any of these can be taught as separate courses but mostly they are found as strands or influential factors within practical piano lessons.

-When teaching non-classical piano, David will always encourage students to suggest the pieces/styles of music they would like to play.
+When teaching non-classical piano, I will always encourage students to suggest the pieces/styles of music they would like to play.
 From such ideas other pieces may be suggested to increase and enhance repertoire.
 To learn non-notated styles of piano such as jazz or blues, students are encouraged to listen to recordings of great performers (and not only pianists) to allow such music to percolate through to their own playing.

-Although happy to take students through piano and theory exams to grade 8 and beyond (with a 99% pass rate since 1980), David is very keen that these are not seen as the only target.
+Although happy to take students through piano and theory exams to grade 8 and beyond (with a 99% pass rate since 1980), I’m is very keen that these are not seen as the only target.
 The delight in exploration and discovery, the physical pleasure of playing, the success of performing at whatever level; to him these things are at least as important as any formal qualifications.

 A one to one lesson starting mid-morning with coffee, working until lunchtime (a simple and light but delightful lunch is provided) and then continuing until mid afternoon.
 Inclusive price £120.